 How can EnergyCAP help?

-The EnergyCAP solution has the tools that let you define virtual meters and dynamic graphs by applying formulas and conditions across real meters, data points, constants, and any numeric value.
+The EnergyCAP Utility Management has the tools that let you define virtual meters and dynamic graphs by applying formulas and conditions across real meters, data points, constants, and any numeric value.
 Energy and sustainability professionals no longer have to perform complex mathematical calculations in spreadsheets.
-EnergyCAP eliminates the complexity and manual calculation of formula-based energy equations to achieve the insights needed in the decision-making process toward saving actions.
+EnergyCAP Utility Management eliminates the complexity and manual calculation of formula-based energy equations to achieve the insights needed in the decision-making process toward saving actions.

 The proliferation of building data can be challenging for energy and sustainability professionals managing projects for large real-estate portfolios or businesses limited by their tools to scale data for monitoring, targeting, analysis, and reporting activities.